 To Wrap It Up

-Don’t be a gym rat who works out all week in the gym and ends up dining out at Dominos, eating two large fajitas.
-Instead, work smart and use a combination of the gym and NEAT to burn more calories.
+Don’t be a gym rat who works out all week in the gym and ends up dining at Domino, eating two large fajitas.
+Instead, work smart and combine the gym and NEAT to burn more calories.
+If you or someone you know is looking to improve your health, share this article on Facebook or Twitter so that others can learn more about self-care.